donatfeher/diabetes-risk-ai-model-with-an-api/README.md

 ### Common Errors and Solutions

-1. **`ModuleNotFoundError: No module named 'fastapi'`**: Make sure the required packages are installed in your Python environment (`pip install fastapi uvicorn`).
+1. **`ModuleNotFoundError: No module named 'fastapi'`**: Ensure the required packages are installed with correct versions (`pip install fastapi==0.112.2 uvicorn==0.30.0`).

-2. **`ValueError: X has 8 features, but RandomForestClassifier is expecting 9 features`**: The model expects more input data.
-Check the model's functionality and the input data.
+2. **`ValueError: X has 8 features, but RandomForestClassifier is expecting 9 features`**: This error indicates the model expects more input data.
+Double-check the model requirements and input data.

-3. **Port Conflict**: If the `8000` port is already in use, try using a different port:
+3. **Port Conflict**: If port `8000` is in use, try a different port:

    ```bash
    uvicorn main:app --reload --port 8080